When to say ‘yes’ or ‘no’ when serving others

 2 Timothy 2:15 ESV Do your best to present yourself to God as one approved, a worker who has no need to be ashamed, rightly handling the word of truth.

-It’s good to read up about topics such as counselling, effects of childhood trauma, good time management, spiritual warfare, fasting, praying, spiritual disciplines, biblical roles of men and women, good communication skills etc., in addition to what the Bible says about many areas of our modern day lives.
+It’s good to read up about topics such as counselling, effects of childhood trauma, good time management, fasting, praying, spiritual disciplines, biblical roles of men and women, good communication skills etc., in addition to what the Bible says about many areas of our modern day lives.
 The good thing is that walking with others to find godly answers is also a great way for us to grow.

 Proverbs 18:15 ESV An intelligent heart acquires knowledge, and the ear of the wise seeks knowledge.